 - Are your current new hires meeting your expectations?

-- From the article in the Wall Street Journal it looks like the ABC Company is entering your market.
+- From the Wall Street Journal article, it looks like the ABC Company is entering your market.
 Do you know what they are planning?
 What will you do?

 - The cost of Byzantium 452 is forecast to go through the roof now that Berzerkistan is under a new authoritarian ruler.
 What problems will this cause?